mzur/coffee-dev-grunt/README.md

 # coffee-dev

-This is a small setup for developing a CoffeeScript application with TDD using [Grunt](http://gruntjs.com/) and [Karma](http://karma-runner.github.io/0.12/index.html) with the [Jasmine](http://jasmine.github.io/) testing framework.
+This is a small setup for developing a CoffeeScript application with TDD using [Grunt](http://gruntjs.com/) and [Karma](http://karma-runner.github.io/0.12/index.html) with the [Jasmine](http://jasmine.github.io/) testing framework and the [Istanbul](https://github.com/yahoo/istanbul) code coverage reporter.

 ## Requirements